sighupio/gatekeeper-policy-manager/MAINTENANCE.md

 3. Tag and push the commit.
 This can be done as part of the release of a version of GPM or independently.

-> If you want to release just a new version of the chart, notice that the pipeline by default executes the Helm Release step only if the GPM release has been successful.
-You might need to disable the dependency between the pipeline steps.
+> The `release-helm-chart` pipeline packages the chart and pushes it as an OCI artifact to
+> `oci://quay.io/sighup/charts/gatekeeper-policy-manager`, next to the container image on quay.io.
+It
+> runs on any tag except release candidates (`v**-rc**`), and only after the `release` pipeline
-> This is to avoid publishing a chart that references a failed build of GPM.
+> succeeds, so a failed GPM build cannot publish a chart that references it.
-> You can use a tag like `helm-chart-<version>`.
 >
-> ⚠️ Notice that the tags `gatekeeper-policy-manager-<version>` are used by helm/chart-releaser.
+> If you want to release just the chart, use a tag like `helm-chart-<version>` and relax the
+> dependency on the `release` pipeline.
+>
+> ⚠️ The first push of a new repository to quay creates it as **private**.
+Set
+> `quay.io/sighup/charts/gatekeeper-policy-manager` to public once, or `helm install` needs
+> authentication.